kksgandhi/personal_site/conference questions.md

 - Research
   - What is required to actually make a "framework"
   - How to verify if an edugame actually works
+  - I want to be an academic, how will I eventually get funding
 - Casual Questions
   - Are art games a problem for game designers?
+- SORT
+  - How much do academic jobs care that you've had teaching experience?